chucker/YetAnotherStringMatcher/README.md

 # FAQ

-Should I use this on prod?
+* Should I use this on prod?
 Probably not (yet)

+* Why does it use old C#?
+I wanted it to work even on old .NET

 # To Do List